tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-16-kubernetes-pulling-from-private-image-repository.markdown

 FIRSTSEEN   LASTSEEN   COUNT     NAME      KIND      SUBOBJECT                           REASON      SOURCE                    MESSAGE
 40m         40m        1         nginx     Pod                                           scheduled   {scheduler }              Successfully assigned nginx to kube-worker-3
 40m         40m        3         nginx     Pod       implicitly required container POD   pulling     {kubelet kube-worker-3}   Pulling image "gcr.io/google_containers/pause:0.8.0"
-40m         39m        3         nginx     Pod       implicitly required container POD   failed      {kubelet kube-worker-3}   Failed to pull image "gcr.io/google_containers/pause:0.8.0": image pull failed for gcr.io/google_containers/pause:0.8.0, this may be because there are no credentials on this request.  details: (API error (500):  v1 ping attempt failed with error: Get https://gcr.io/v1/_ping: dial tcp 173.194.175.82:443: i/o timeout.
-If this private registry supports only HTTP or HTTPS with an unknown CA certificate, please add `--insecure-registry gcr.io` to the daemon's arguments.
-In the case of HTTPS, if you have access to the registry's CA certificate, no need for the flag; simply place the CA certificate at /etc/docker/certs.d/gcr.io/ca.crt
+40m         39m        3         nginx     Pod       implicitly required container POD   failed      {kubelet kube-worker-3}   Failed to pull image "gcr.io/google_containers/pause:0.8.0":...
 )
 ```

+The full error message is "image pull failed for gcr.io/google_containers/pause:0.8.0, this may be because there are no credentials on this request.  details: (API error (500):  v1 ping attempt failed with error: Get https://gcr.io/v1/_ping: dial tcp 173.194.175.82:443: i/o timeout.
+If this private registry supports only HTTP or HTTPS with an unknown CA certificate, please add `--insecure-registry gcr.io` to the daemon's arguments.
+In the case of HTTPS, if you have access to the registry's CA certificate, no need for the flag; simply place the CA certificate at /etc/docker/certs.d/gcr.io/ca.crt".

+### `pause` container

-Whenever we create a pod, the container image `gcr.io/google_containers/pause:0.8.0` is implicitly required (our Kubernetes is a bit old).
+Whenever we create a pod, a `pause` container image such as `gcr.io/google_containers/pause:0.8.0` is implicitly required.
+TODO: What pause do.
+If a machine is inside a corporate network with restricted access to Internet, one cannot simply pull that Docker image from Google Container Registry.
+Each corporate may have its own internal Docker registry with vetted Docker images that you can push to and pull from.
-Currently, I pushed that image to internal Docker registry, downloaded to each Kubernetes slave, and retagged it (from Salesforce tag `artifactrepo1.corp.net` to `gcr.io` tag).
+One work-around is to push that `pause` image to the internal Docker registry, downloaded to each Kubernetes slave, and retagged it (from internal tag `artifactrepo1.corp.net` to `gcr.io` tag).
 Essentially, I pre-loaded each Kubenetes slave with a `pause:0.8.0` Docker image.

 ```